Bobay-Ochman/ConSpeciFix/README.md

-# Bacteria Speciation Process
+# ConSpeciFix: a Speciation Process

 **For the most up-to-date _stable_ version of ConSpeciFix, please go to [releases](https://github.com/Bobay-Ochman/ConSpeciFix/releases).**

 ## About
 An algorithm that detects bacterial and archaeal species based on the rates of gene flow across populations.
+Has also been used with good results on viral species.

 Bobay and Ochman. *Genome Biol Evol* 2017.
 9(3): 491–501.